 No parent wants a lazy kid.
 But getting kids to love and value hard work is incredibly difficult.
 The information economy has made this harder.
 Most kids don’t work the farm alongside their parents anymore.
 And this is all the more reason that parents need to consistently teach their kids be focused and self-starting.
 Unfortunately for parents, these conversations now tend to happen in the context of school and homework, which can be limiting.
 Life, after all, isn’t about turning in assignments.
 It’s about nailing them.
 It’s also about finding self-worth — and valuing yourself based on your ability to do the hard work.
 Kids who know that they can work hard to achieve goals and successes have a higher sense of self esteem and, unsurprisingly, a higher chance of finding success.

-- They Complain About Work As Little As Possible
+They Complain About Work As Little As Possible

-- They Let Their Kids Struggle
+They Let Their Kids Struggle

-- They Never, Ever, Say “Because I Said So”
+They Never, Ever, Say “Because I Said So”

-- They Respect Their Kids’ Temperament and Interests
+They Respect Their Kid’s Temperament and Interests

 Sometimes parents have a certain idea of what being hardworking is — and they have a very certain idea of what it should look like.
 That’s not good.
-Parents need to be open minded because their kids will likely have different interests and talents and proclivities than them.
+Parents need to be open-minded because their kids will likely have different interests and talents and proclivities than them.
 One might be totally fit to chase the A and work hard on traditional projects such school essays or math homework, while another kid might find it more fulfilling to attack a LEGO city with vigor.
 Making sure kids enjoy working hard is about working with their personalities.
 What matters to them?
 Forcing them to work hard at what they don’t care about exclusively and not allowing them to chase their passions at the same time can lead to some serious unhappiness down the road.

-- They Help Out The Right Way
+They Help Out the Right Way

-- They Understand That It’s a Process
+They Understand That It’s a Process

 “There are parents who are very authoritative.
 They start panicking if they think their child isn’t hardworking, not realizing that it’s a process.
-It’s a long process,” warns Dabney.
-“And just because they refuse to put their dishes in the dishwasher at age eight does not mean they are going to be out on the street without a job when they are 25.”
+It’s a long process,” Dabney says.
+“And just because they refuse to put their dishes in the dishwasher at age 8 does not mean they are going to be out on the street without a job when they are 25.”
 In other words: chill out.
 Parenting is a world of give and take.
 Parents should check in with their kids, ask what’s going on, expect a lot from their kids, but not the world.
 A helpful idea, Dabney offers, is that if a kid is bad about putting dishes away, try switching tasks.
 Have them wipe down the table or take out the trash instead.
 Make the tasks more doable, and remember that in the process of doing more and more work, complicated tasks get easier.